koaning/kadro/readme.md

   .sort('m_e'))
 ```

-This statement looks very similar to normal aggregation code from `pandas`.
-In steps it does the following;
+This statement may feel similar to normal aggregation code from `pandas` combined with some parts from `tidyverse` in R. In steps it does the following;

+1. It takes a pandas dataframe and casts it to a `kadro.Frame` object.
+It is merely a wrapper with some methods attached.
-1. It takes the original datastructure and it adds two new columns; `e` and `f`.
+2. It takes new datastructure and it adds two new columns; `e` and `f`.
 These columns are based off the columns `a` and `b` and we refer to these series via lambda functions.
 These lambda functions assume the original pandas dataframe to be passed.
-2. It then groups the datastructure via the columns `c` and `d`.
+3. It then groups the datastructure via the columns `c` and `d`.
-3. It then aggregates this dataset by calculating the mean value of column `e`, the variance of column `f` and by calculating the covariance between `e` and `f`.
+4. It then aggregates this dataset by calculating the mean value of column `e`, the variance of column `f` and by calculating the covariance between `e` and `f`.
 Again, we can use any function that is able to aggregate a series object to a singleton value.
-4. Finally, it sorts this aggregated datastructure by the newly created column `m_e`, which denotes the calculated mean of `e` that was calculated in the step before.
+5. Finally, it sorts this aggregated datastructure by the newly created column `m_e`, which denotes the calculated mean of `e` that was calculated in the step before.

 The statements are readable and may remind you of the original pandas library.
 Note a few key differences.